Old Street station: City and South London Railway

 The station was opened on 17 November 1901 as an extension of the City and South London Railway (C&SLR), the first deep-level tube railway in London that connected the City of London with Southwark.
-It was part of an extension from Moorgate to Angel, along with the station at City Road.
+It was part of an extension from to Angel, along with the station at City Road.
 The area around the station was originally a mix of light industry, commerce and warehouses.